di-unipi-socc/cloudWatcher/README.md

 Each Manager periodically starts a monitoring step.
 At each monitoring step, the Manager performs the related Tasks for each controlled Probe.
 The sequence of Tasks is determined by the Probe’s type.
 So, the same task sequence is performed for all the Probes of the same type.
 For each Task, the execution is divided into two phases.

- - Data Collection: the Manager execute the Task activity, according to a data collection function, collecting all the relevant information (e.g., performance, faults);
+ - Data Collection: the Manager executes the Task activity, according to a data collection function, collecting all the relevant information (e.g., performance, faults);
  - Data Aggregation: the collected data are aggregated based on a Task’s aggregation policy.

 ## cloudWatcher's Implementation

-cloudWatcher is implemented in python3 leveraging the Fabric and OpenStack SDK libraries that enable the interactions through SSH between machines and with the Clouds’ services.
+cloudWatcher is implemented in python3 leveraging the Fabric and OpenStack SDK libraries that enable interactions through SSH between machines and with the Clouds’ services.

 cloudWatcher features a declarative, fault-tolerant and performance-oriented interface to the functionalities offered by Fabric and OpenStack SDK (i.e., machines.py).
 Such an interface has been designed to make available high-level, declarative operations for managing Virtual Machines (e.g., running a script, creating and initialising a VM).
 At the end of the execution of each function of the interface, a Report object is returned.
 It contains information on the possible errors encountered during its execution, the execution time and the number of iterations necessary to complete it.